Scene 8 – October 20th

 I had to wonder what had brought Legion to New Venice.
 Her motivations tended to be a mystery – she sometimes mentioned having a boss, but other times insisted that she worked alone.
 And her actual actions held little pattern as well – in one city she would target one specific person and devour them, while in another she would steal an item from a museum.
 Here she would appear in public and fend off all attackers before leaving empty-handed, there she would quietly surrender to the MLED.
 It could be anything.

-Anima and Sequoia had just returned to the Compound when Abe got a call on his cell phone.
+Anima and Sequoia had just returned to the Compound when I got a call on my cell phone.
 A quick glance at the screen said that it was Newton – I made a mental note to change their contact info now that I knew the kid’s name as I answered.
 “What is it?
 Don’t tell me that you’ve stumbled right into Legion,” I joked.